How to Instill Financial Discipline into Your Leadership Team

 Spend your company's money like it's your own.
-It’s advice that seems simple enough, but many companies fall into the trap of spending more than their budgets allow—and falling short when unforeseen circumstances occur.
+It seems simple enough advice, but many companies fall into the trap of spending more than their budgets allow—and falling short when unforeseen circumstances occur.

-It’s wise to work on your allocation so you have a cash reserve when you need it.
-Your leadership team should be analyzing your company's actual spend and tidying up the budget on a quarterly basis to ensure your business is consistently spending below budget.
+Companies should analyze their resource allocation so they have a cash reserve when needed.
+The leadership team should prob your company's actual spending and tidy up the budget every quarter to ensure your business consistently spends below budget.

 3. Hire Behind the Curve, Not Ahead